spilab-umich/privacy-policy-visualizations/README.md

 > `pip install holoviews`

-## Running the code
-To run the code, make sure that you have the files `visualization_data_industries.json` and `holoviewsscatterplotgenerator.py`.
-Using your termianl of choice, navigate into the directory where these files are located.
-Once there, run:

-> `python holoviewsscatterplotgenerator.py`

-`holoviewsscatterplotgenerator.py` will read in the data from `visualization_data_industries.json` and create two scatterplots, saving them in the directory `./holoviews_vis/` as `holoviews_length_vague.html` and `holoviews_length_vague_industry.html`.

-## Overview of Files
+## Additional Data Files
+In addition, you will need data that contains the actual privacy policy data from Privaseer.
+I would have included it here, but GitHub has a 100MB storage limit, and the privaseer policy data is much larger than that.

-`visualization_data_industries.json` --> a json file containing Privaseer policy data in a dictionary of dictionaries format, similar to the following:
+The data must be a json file containing Privaseer policy data in a dictionary of dictionaries format, similar to the following:

     {
         "58a055e3eb7477a963582952132965037ace7057": {